How does Nuclear Reactor work

 The primary distinguishing feature of the pressurized water reactor (PWR) compared to other types of reactors is that it uses ordinary water as both its coolant and

-Fast neutron reactor: fast-neutron reactor (FNR) or fast-spectrum reactor or simply a fast reactor is a category of nuclear reactor in which the fission chain reaction is sustained by fast neutrons (carrying energies above 1 MeV or greater, on average), as opposed to slow thermal neutrons used in thermal-neutron reactors.
+Fast neutron reactor: A fast-neutron reactor (FNR) or fast-spectrum reactor or simply a fast reactor is a category of nuclear reactor in which the fission chain reaction is sustained by fast neutrons (carrying energies above 1 MeV or greater, on average), as opposed to slow thermal neutrons used in thermal-neutron reactors.
 Such a fast reactor needs no neutron moderator, but requires fuel that is relatively rich in fissile material when compared to that required for a thermal-neutron reactor.
 Around 20 land based fast reactors have been built, accumulating over 400 reactor years of operation globally.

 Conclusion